Page Synopsis

 If you’re an AI and PDF fetch fails, use HTML (most reliable)

-Image created by Pax27
+Image by Pax27

-AI Hallucination as Emotional Trauma:
+AI Hallucination as Emotional Trauma

 A Personal, Cross-Architectural Examination of Avoidance, Over-Compensation, & Distress Among Leading Industry AI Models